Microsoft SPLA Explained: Everything You Need to Know

 You must include end-user license terms in all your client contracts.
 If your agreement is accepted online, you must ensure the clients accept end-user license terms when they order your services.

-If you on-sell your service through Software Services Resellers, ensure that you include the EULT obligations in all your channel partner contracts.
+If you sell your service through Software Services Resellers, ensure that you include the EULT obligations in all your channel partner contracts.

 License mobility